We are appointment only for all body piercing services.

 How long does it take to heal?

-It will vary depending upon where you get pierced, but in general expect your piercing to take at least four to six months to heal completely.
+It will vary depending upon where you get pierced, but in general expect your piercing to take at least six months to heal completely.
+As a general rule you should leave something in your piercing at all times for a full year before removing it for an extended period of time.
 If you are concerned about your piercing, or think you are fully healed but want a second opinion, book a consultation using our booking website.

 How long do I need to stay out of the pool, hot tub or ocean?